 Once you have written the perfect job description, there is only one last thing to do.
 Share!
 Connect your company’s LinkedIn page or any relevant links to the job post so candidates can learn more about your business.
 Encourage your employees to share the job posts on their LinkedIn pages with some brief copy about why people should apply.
 Current employees encouraging people to join the team will really sell the role.
 Candidates will feel less intimidated knowing that they will be welcomed into a friendly environment.
 It will also make the role more appealing to see that the current employees are happy and proud of where they work.

-I’m Skye.
-I’m a Junior Copywriter at Maverrik and an author in training.
+I'm a Junior Copywriter, podcast host and author in training.